Harald-U/security-and-microservices/workshop/02-app-env-exercise/SETUP_KEYCLOAK.md

 https://demo.k8s.local/auth
 ```

+You may need to accept the security risk in your browser, we are using a self-signed certificate!

-Note: This will work because we created a VirtualService in the previous exercise that maps the '/auth' URI to the Keycloak service.
+Note: This URL will work because we created a VirtualService in the previous exercise that maps the '/auth' URI to the Keycloak service.

 ### Step 4: Try to logon to Keycloak